 SoCoBio DTP offers research placements to undergraduate students each summer between July and September.
 These are excellent for gaining experience in research and determining your aptitude for further research.
 Placements are funded and for a period of 6 weeks.

 Each year we offer undergraduates from across the UK the opportunity to undertake a summer research studentship at one of our partners.
 Placements last up to 6 weeks (30hr per week) and can be taken between 1 July and 30 September.
-Students also receive a salary set at the living wage (currently this is £10.90 per hour).
+Students also receive a salary set at the living wage (currently this is £12.00 per hour).

-Click and view our 2023 projects
+Click to view our Project List

 Application process

-Please complete the application form below by 5pm GMT on 31st March 2023.
+Please complete the application form below by 5pm GMT on 31st March 2024.

 Important: read the SoCoBio UG Summer Studentship Programme application guidance before completing this application.